 Learn how to make the popular Japanese Pancakes – Incredibly fluffy and light, these soufflé-like pancakes are super fun and easy to recreate at home!

 Weekends were made for pancakes in bed, am I right?
-So it’s just the perfect time for me to share with you one of my all-time favourite weekend breakfasts: super soft, fluffy, awesomely delicious Japanese Pancakes.
+So let's talk about my all-time favourite weekend breakfast: super delicious fluffy Japanese Pancakes.

-The first time I tasted Japanese Pancakes was on my second trip to Japan last year, whilst visiting the most remote restaurant in Kyoto, and I’ve been wanting to remake them at home ever since.
+The first time I tasted Japanese Pancakes was on my trip to Japan last year, and I've been wanting to remake them at home ever since.

 They're quite similar to American Pancakes in terms of ingredients, but very much different in terms of texture.